KDPRoss/GoParse/README.md

     }
     ```

-* We can also base our parsers or regular expressions ⟦
+* We can also base our parsers on regular expressions ⟦
   These are PCRE regexps—the best sort. ⟧:

   ```